gvwilson/sdxpy/src/glob/index.md

 </div>

 Matching is conceptually simple.
-If the first element of the pattern matches the target string at the current location, we see if the rest of the pattern matches what's left;
+If the first element of the pattern matches the target string at the current location, we check if the rest of the pattern matches what's left of the string.
-otherwise,
-we see if the the pattern will match further along.
+If it doesn't,
+or if we don't get to the end of the string, matching fails.
+(This behavior makes globbing different from regular expressions, which can match parts of strings.)

-In some cases we don't need any information beyond the type of match: for example, the `*` pattern matches any characters.
+In some cases all we need is the type of match: for example, the `*` pattern matches any characters.
 In other cases, though,
 we need some extra information,